Communications for nonprofits

 About

-Heather Badenoch believes in the power of non-profit and purpose-driven organizations, and the strength they have to effect change for people, animals and our environment.
-As the Communications Strategist at Village PR she has advised health, disability, food security, community and environmental clients.
-From strategic communications planning to media training, Heather works creatively and candidly with her clients to accomplish their goals.
+As the Communications Strategist at Village PR, Heather has advised clients in the health, disability, food security, community, and environmental sectors.
+From strategic communications planning to media training, she works creatively and candidly with her clients to accomplish their goals.

-In her career of supporting organizations across Canada for more than 25 years, Heather has developed a deep appreciation and understanding of the players, pressures and meaningful work being done by the not-for-profit sector.
+In her more than 25-year career supporting organizations across Canada, Heather has developed a deep appreciation and understanding of the players, pressures and meaningful work being done by the not-for-profit sector.